Method of Payment

 There are two main categories of payments:

-1. Debit Payments
+1. Debit payments

 • Represent transactions where money is received by the company.

-2. Credit Payments
+2. Credit payments

 • Represent transactions where money is given or refunded.